 1. Over Popcorn

 Without adding flavorings, popcorn is just about as blank of a canvas as you can get.
-Traditional salt and butter go a long way to make popcorn cravable, but they do not exactly make popcorn feel gourmet.
-Adding some truffle oil to your butter and salt mixture can take this snack to a whole new level.
+Traditional salt and butter go a long way to make popcorn crave-worthy, but they do not exactly make popcorn feel gourmet.
+Adding some white truffle oil to your butter and salt mixture can take this snack to a whole new level.

-Simply combine a bit of truffle oil to your melted butter and salt and pour the mixture over the popcorn.
+Simply combine a bit of truffle oil with your melted butter and salt and pour the mixture over the popcorn.
 This is an extremely simple way to try truffle oil and introduce your guests to new flavors.
 Whether you are hosting an Oscar-viewing party or relaxing at home, truffle oil popcorn can elevate the way you snack.

 2. Over French Fries

-Much like pizza, french fries make delectable comfort food.
-Both homemade and store-bought french fries can benefit from some add-ons.
+Much like pizza, French fries make delectable comfort food.
+Both homemade and store-bought French fries can benefit from some add-ons.
 While many turn to cheese, bacon or ketchup, truffle oil can make a classy substitute.
-When your fries are finished, top them with some freshly-grated Parmesan cheese, sea salt and a tablespoon or two of truffle oil.
+When your fries are finished, top them with some freshly grated Parmesan cheese, sea salt and a tablespoon or two of truffle oil.

-These french fries surpass classic diner food and pair well with elegant toasted sandwiches and soups.
+These French fries surpass classic diner food and pair well with elegant toasted sandwiches and soups.
 With toppings this delicious, you may even want to make truffle fries your entree!